-1 §729.
-Gen der discrimination offence.
-2 (1) A person who commits an act of gender discrimination, or other violation of rights under this Act, commits an offence.
-4 5 (2) It is not a defense to a charge under this Section that the discrimination or other unlawful act arose out of, or was consistent with, any ethnic, religious or other identity or practice.
-7 §730.
-Pena alties.
-8 9 10 (1) A person convicted of an offense under Section 29is liable to a fine not exceeding \$5,000, or to imprisonment for a term not exceeding one year, or both.
-11 12 13 (2) In the case of a second or subsequent offense, a person convicted of an offense under Section 729is liable to a fine not exceeding \$10,000, or to imprisonment for a term not exceeding two years, or both.
-14 15 16 (3) For any other offense under this Act for which a specific penalty is not provided, the penalty is a fine not exceeding \$5,000, or imprisonment for a term not exceeding one year, or both.
-17 §731.
-Offe enses by corporate bodies.
-18 19 20 (1) A corporate body that commits an offense under this Part is liable to a maximum fine five times the maximum fine prescribed in Section 730.
-21 22 23 24 (2) If a corporate body commits an offense against this Act, a director or any other person concerned with the management of the body corporate commits the same offense, unless the director or other person proves that - (a) the offense was committed without his or her consent or complicity; and 25 26 27 28 29 30 31 (b) he or she exercised reasonable diligence to prevent the commission of the offense, having regard to the nature of his or her functions in the corporate body and to all the circumstances.
+- (1) A person convicted of an offense under Section 29is liable to a fine not exceeding \$5,000, or to imprisonment for a term not exceeding one year, or both. - (2) In the case of a second or subsequent offense, a person convicted of an offense under Section 29is liable to a fine not exceeding \$10,000, or to imprisonment for a term not exceeding two years, or both. - (3) For any other offense under this Act for which a specific penalty is not provided, the penalty is a fine not exceeding \$5,000, or imprisonment for a term not exceeding one year, or both.

+§131.
+Offenses by corporate bodies.

+- A corporate body that commits an offense under this Part is liable to a maximum fine five times the maximum fine prescribed in Section 30. - (2) If a corporate body commits an offense against this Act, a director or any other person concerned with the management of the body corporate commits the same offense, unless the director or other person proves that - - (a) the offense was committed without his or her consent or complicity; and - (b) he or she exercised reasonable diligence to prevent the commission of the offense, having regard to the nature of his or her functions in the corporate body and to all the circumstances.